MicrosoftDocs/visualstudio-docs/subscriptions/manage-vs-subscriptions.md

 You can easily change the contact information and preferences in your profile.

-1. Select your name in the upper right corner of the Subscriber Portal.
+1. Select your name in the upper right corner of the subscription portal.
 2. Select the **Edit profile** button.
 3. On the **About** tab, you can change your name, email, country/region, profile picture and contact preferences.
 On the **Preferences** tab, you can select your preferred language, date and time patterns, time zone, and user interface theme.
 4. When your changes are done, select **Save**.